In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 The word “financial” relates to finances having synonyms: money, banking, and investments.
 “Wellness” is defined as being in a state of good health as an actively pursued goal.

 A New York Times article explained the word wellness emerged in 1650 as the opposite of illness.
-Wellness is described as a healthy state of living one achieved “without simply avoiding sickness.”
+Wellness was a healthy state of living achieved “without simply avoiding sickness.”

 What are the Benefits of Financial Wellness?